-If Saturn is not comfortable, one may not have any rhyme or reason to exist without a constant inspecting of the “self” through the mirror of the “other”.
+If Saturn is not comfortable, one may not have any rhyme or reason to exist without constant inspecting of the “self” through the mirror of the “other”.
 The “other” does not have to be a person, dead or alive.
 It can be anything personified and projected unto.

-In some cases, one may “encounter” an experience which can personify Saturnian qualities for better or for worse: long, slow and impossible-to-resolve scenarios, or in contrast, security-generating situations, such as a long marriage to a committed partner.
+In some cases, one may “encounter” an experience that can personify Saturnian qualities for better or for worse: long, slow, and impossible-to-resolve scenarios, or in contrast, security-generating situations, such as a long marriage to a committed partner.
 Either case, as the source of consciousness, and hence psychological stability seems to be outside of the boundaries of self, one may find it difficult at times to feel “grounded” in himself or herself.

 Evolutionary Path of Saturn in Seventh House:

-The evolutionary path for an individual with Saturn in the Seventh House seems to include a voluntary practice of “mindfulness” relative to the nature of self.
+The evolutionary path for an individual with Saturn in the Seventh House seems to include a voluntary practice of “mindfulness” relative to the nature of the self.
 The meditative “breathing” exercises developed by ancient cultures are specifically helpful in this case: through reconnecting with one’s breath in the present moment, one “relates” to oneself.